• Skip to content

 Add to your employee policies a requirement to take the minimal allowed PTO time away from work.

-Pay attention if someone is resisting this request or hesitates from training a backup for their job.
+Pay attention if someone is resisting this request or hesitates to train a backup for their job.

 8. Use a Safe for Cash